*Updated January 24, 2020

 Listing of Impaired Waters public comment period (November 5, 2018 – December 5, 2018) has ended.
-Public comments are not being accepted at this time.
-The complete report package including all comments and the DHEC response will be provided to EPA .
-The 303(d) list draft is available here.
+Public comments regarding the initial draft are not being accepted at this time.
+The complete report package including all comments and the DHEC response will be provided to EPA.
+The initial draft 303(d) list is available here.

 The Water quality (WQ) information tool was developed in an effort to assist stormwater managers in the preparation of a Notice of Intent (NOI) for construction activities, coverage under the industrial stormwater general permit or other stormwater management planning.
 Note that this tool should be used in conjunction with the statewide list of Sites Covered Under an Approved TMDL and Corresponding WQ Attainment Status (.pdf) in order to accurately determine the water quality attainment status at each monitoring location.
 TMDL information may be updated in the WQ information tool at any time as additional TMDL documents are approved by the USEPA.